 - You can also speak with us now via our live chat box

 We can help you start your learner driver compensation claim whenever you’re ready.

 Select A Section

-- Can A Driving Instructor Be Accountable?
+- Can A Driving Instructor Be Responsible For An Accident?

 - What Should You Do If You Suffer An Injury Caused By A Driving Lesson Accident?

 - How Much Compensation Could I Get For A Learner Driver Crash?

 - Can I Claim On A No Win No Fee Basis?